gianintech/100-days-of-code/log.md

 It feels good to be at this level, I never knew to reach this.
 I feel proud of myself.
 I'm grateful with tech twitter, it makes me feel that I belong with what I'm pursuing!

+### Day 11: August 1, 2022 - Monday
+**Today's Progress**:

+☑️ Done with Dicee Game

+☑️ Created my first basic game using Javascript!

+**Thoughts:**
+💭 Manipulated elements using Javascript and was able to make it work the way I want it!
+😁 So happy for this achievement, I was able to make a game (even though it's easy to do) this is my first!